North Korean People's Liberation Front: North Korean reactions

 The regime takes Choi Jung-hoon's activities seriously.
 In 2014, a North Korean agent posing as a defector was caught by South Korean security services.
 Her task was to lure Choi Jung-hoon to China to be assassinated.
-His younger brother has been executed for anti-regime activities in November 2000.
+His younger brother was executed for anti-regime activities in November 2000.

 North Korea has repeatedly threatened defectors and activists involved in the balloon releases.
 The North Korean government has also been accused of sponsoring counter-protesters.

 Leadership and prominent members

 Choi Jung-hoon is the leader of the group.
 He is also Free North Korea Radio's broadcasting director.
 He defected in 2007.
 He is reportedly under protection by the South Korean Intelligence Agency, like many other activist defectors.

-Jang Se-yul studied in the Mirim University, and subsequently served as a hacker for the North Korean military.
+Jang Se-yul studied in Mirim University, and subsequently served as a hacker for the North Korean military.
 He computerized military strategies and gathered intelligence on enemy tactics.
 He defected in the late 2000s.
 He claims to still have contacts with hackers from North Korea's General Bureau of Reconnaissance, and within its subdivision Bureau 121.